 In an effort to support superintendents and district leadership teams and to fulfill the Future Ready District Pledge—and determine their readiness to do so—The Alliance for Excellent Education has developed both the Future Ready Schools Framework and Future Ready Schools Interactive Planning Dashboard.
 The Future Ready Framework (below) provides the roadmap for a successful digital transformation.
 With student learning at the center–the heart of all decision-making– a district must align each of the seven (7) key categories, called gears, plus leadership, in order to implement and sustain successful digital learning.
 The Future Ready Schools Interactive Planning Dashboard is a free, online tool to help district leadership teams plan systemically to use technology effectively to engage students, empower teachers, and improve learning outcomes.
 Through the dashboard, district leaders assess their digital readiness levels, identify gaps, obtain strategies, action plan and track their progress over time.

-The 7 Gears of the Future Ready Schools Framework are as follows:
+The 7 gears of the Future Ready Schools framework:

 Future Ready Partners

-US Department of Education, Office of Education Technology: http://tech.ed.gov/
+- U.S. Department of Education, Office of Education Technology

-If you’d like additional information on the Future Ready effort, contact Melinda Stanley, Asst.
-Director for Membership Development at firstname.lastname@example.org
+If you’d like additional information on the Future Ready effort, contact Melinda Stanley, Assistant Director for Membership Development, at firstname.lastname@example.org.